Women's Wellness Program

 - The Women’s Wellness Program is scent-free, so please do not wear perfumes, scented lotions, colognes or other scented products.

 - Electronic devices, including cell phones, are not allowed in the hospital service area.

 - Once you check into reception, you will meet with a nurse who will review your health history and provide you with medication(s) for the procedure.
 You will have a small intravenous (IV) inserted.

 - The doctor will review your health history with you, again, and ensure that you are comfortable going ahead with the procedure.

-- The doctor will do an ultrasound and provide a local anesthetic to the procedure area to numb your cervix.
+- The doctor may do a bedside ultrasound and provide a local anesthetic to the procedure area to numb your cervix.
 You will also be given medication by IV to help you feel relaxed.
 Your cervix will be dilated (enlarged).
 A small suction tube will be used to remove the contents of your uterus.
 This part of the procedure takes less than 10 minutes.

 - Once the procedure is over, a nurse will help you to the recovery room where you will rest until you are ready to leave, about 30-60 minutes.